jacnik/web_hooks/README.md

 - When a price update happens all webhooks registered for that event with symbol and interval will be called.
     - There will be no per user events.
     - Although there could be, per user or even per group of users, like in one organization, or from 'premium tier'
+- Load tests wouldn't go amiss, after all performance is a feature, degrading it is a bug.
+NBomber.
+- Can add cache for webhooks [https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-6.0].

+- Split project by features/slices.
+- appsettings.json file would need to be added so the service can be deployed to different stages.